djheery/data-structures/binary-trees/avl-tree/README.md

 ##### Right Left Rotation

-A right left rotation is two rotations stacked
+A right left rotation is two rotations stacked.
+In the case of a right - left rotation it occurs when the `bf(x) < -1 && insert_data < x->right->data`

+Take the tree below:

 ```
   20